 Before you go:

 I’ve never had ads on my blog, and never wanted them, but it’s expensive to have a website, what with the domain registration & hosting fees.
-And I haven’t been able to work in four years, and I get no disability benefits – and my medications alone cost $300 a month!
+And I haven’t been able to work in four years, and I get no disability benefits – and my medications alone cost me over $300 a month!

 If you found this post useful or inspiring, please consider supporting me and my ramblings: